On this page: best practice - use cases - system mode vs. user mode - switching back to system mode.

 In either case, those directories should contain only files which are automatically generated: but do yourself a favor, and check that no file you have yourself manually created is being removed.

 We hope this page helps with this perennially painful topic.
-Please send bug reports to the tex-live mailing list.
+Please send suggestions and bug reports to the tex-live mailing list.